jintobeans/nyt-ui/README.md

 ## Bugs:

-* Moving API call to the backend does not currently work with jsonp
+* Moving API call to the backend does not currently work with jsonp - ideal for protecting API key

 ## Stretch Goals: